beave/sagan/doc/source/configuration.rst

 file that lets Sagan extract useful information from logs.

-More information about ``liblognorm`` can be found in the `Prereguisites` section of the Sagan User Guide and the the `LibLogNorm <https://FIXME`>_ web site.
+More information about ``liblognorm`` can be found in the `Prerequisites` section of the Sagan User Guide and the the `LibLogNorm <https://FIXME`>_ web site.

 Example ``liblognorm`` subsection::